leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 ![experience-compare](/img/posts/job-experience.png "Job Experience")

 It appears that employees were more likely to leave the company at the early stage of their career.
 The peak of employee attrition happened on the frst year with high performers more likely to leave.
-This may be caused by employees figuring out their options at the early career stage or felt that there was a mismatch of the job role with their expectations.
-The attrition trend continues to fluctuate but stablizes around the 10th year. <br>
+The attrition trend continues to fluctuate but stablizes around the 10th year.
+Our initial hypothesis is that employees are leaving for one or more of the following reasons: <br>

+- Employees are at their early career stage and are still figuring out their options.
+- Employees feel that there is a mismatch of the job role or company culture with their own expectations.
+- For the more experienced employees, there has been a better offer elsewhere or they have decided on a career change. <br>

 ### Job Satisfaction